“Just have one more try — it’s dead easy to die,

 Today, Kensington Avenue is infamous for drug abuse and prostitution.
 The Ave runs 3 miles through what is now a dangerous and crime-ridden neighborhood.
-Women-some as young as twenty, others who’ve been on and off the Ave for twenty years–populate the neighborhood in great numbers.
+Women, some as young as twenty years old, and others who’ve been on the Ave for decades, populate the neighborhood in great numbers.
 Prostitution has become a social norm.
-Drugs such as Heroin, Crack and Xanax are sold out in the open.
-Addicts sell clean needles for a dollar a piece– ten needles equals a bag of dope.
+Drugs such as Heroin, Meth, Crack and Xanax are sold out in the open.
+Addicts sell clean needles for a dollar a piece.
+Five needles equals a bag of dope.

 With the roaring El train overhead, Kensington Avenue is in a state of perpetual hustle.
-Working with a 4×5 camera, I have deliberately chosen a slow photographic process in order to slow down the rapid speed of life as it happens along the Ave.
+Working with a 4×5 camera, I chose a slow photographic process in order to literally slow down the rapid speed of life as it happens along the Ave.
 The focus of my work is portraiture.
-I want to tap into the state of mind of those who live in Kensington.
-I am interested in how people survive the neighborhood and themselves.
-I ask residents to share their stories so that others may learn from them.
-I record the audio or have them write in my journal.
-The goal of my work is to enable people to relate to one-another in a fundamentally human way, despite any commonly perceived differences.
-I rely on the trust and sincerity of those I photograph to help me in this process.
+I want to tap into the state of mind of those who are struggling to survive their addiction.
+I ask those I photograph to share their stories so that others may learn from them.
+I record the audio conversations or ask participants to write their thoughts in my journal.
+The goal of my work is to enable people to relate to one-another in a fundamentally human way, in spite of stereotypes and commonly perceived differences.
+The truth is, addiction can happen to anyone.

 Jeffrey Stockbridge (b.
 1982) is a photographer and fine-art printer based in Philadelphia, Pennsylvania.
 Stockbridge graduated from Drexel University with a BS in Photography in 2005.
-His documentary photography series and book, Kensington Blues, released in 2017, has received international acclaim with exhibitions at the Philadelphia Museum of Art and The National Portrait Gallery London, The Philadelphia Museum of Art, The Delaware Center for Contemporary Arts, The Houston Center for Photography and The Wapping Project Bankside.
-Stockbridge is a recipient of a Pennsylvania Council on the Arts Grant, an Independence Foundation Fellowship and a CFEVA Fellowship.
-His work has been featured in publications such as The Telegraph UK, Light Box by Time Magazine, Vignette Magazine, Feature Shoot and The Rust Belt Rising Almanac.
-Stockbridge lives and works in Philadelphia, Pa.
+His documentary photography series and book, Kensington Blues, released in 2017, has received international acclaim with exhibitions at the Philadelphia Museum of Art and The National Portrait Gallery in London.
+In 2019, Stockbridge was awarded a Guggenheim Fellowship in Photography.
+Stockbridge is also a recipient of a Pennsylvania Council on the Arts Grant, an Independence Foundation Fellowship Grant and a CFEVA Fellowship.
+His work has been featured in The New York Times Magazine, Time Magazine, Lens Culture, Philadelphia Magazine and The Telegraph UK.